Skip to content

 How Muscles Form

 Muscles start as observations.
-When Soma notices a pattern across sessions — a deployment process, a code style, an API workflow — she writes it down as a muscle file in .soma/memory/muscles/.
+When Soma notices a pattern across sessions — a deployment process, a code style, an API workflow — it writes it down as a muscle file in .soma/amps/muscles/.

 A muscle is a markdown file with frontmatter: